codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/integration-tests-with-redis.md

 You can see the example project at [https://github.com/codefreshdemo/example_python_redis](https://github.com/codefreshdemo/example_python_redis).
 The repository contains the Python source code and a test script.

-You can play with it locally by using Docker compose to launch both the applicaton and the Redis datastore.
+You can play with it locally by using Docker compose to launch both the application and the Redis datastore.

 ## Create a pipeline with Redis integration tests